pip-services/pip-services-docs/content/en/dart/tutorials/data_microservice/step5.md

 Run the pub test command and make sure that all of the tests pass successfully.

 Congratulations!
 This step finishes off the development of our microservice!
 However, before we can start our service up as a fully fledged microservice, we’ll first need to compose all of its components using a process container.
 And that’s exactly what we’ll be doing in [Step 7.
-Wrapping microservice into container.](../step6)
+Wrapping the microservice into a container.](../step6)

 <span class="hide-title-link">